yapplejack/ebot-cms-tester/docs/about/why.md

 ### The Big Question: Should We Use It?

 Maybe, I am not sure yet.
 It has the potential to look significantly better than a Google Doc but it can also easily look worse if care is not taken.
-It is based on the same type of file as GitBooks (markdown files) but it allows for the usage of Javascript and is built with react which allows for infinite customization.
+It is based on the same type of file as GitBooks (markdown files) but it allows for the usage of Javascript and is built with react which allows for infinite customization. <p> <br /> </p>

+Right now the biggest hurdles are installation, collaboration and infrastructure.
+There are some major disadvantages but I plan on going more in depth on these issues later on as they are constantly evolving.

 Videos and documentation should benefit from each-other and I believe this might be the best way to achieve that.
 That being said, a Google Doc like format might not be the best for an instruction manaul.